GrantMCA93/data-centric-dev-milestone-project/README.md

 contains the programs used to create the webiste.

     *-Procfile-*
-used to link the app.py app.py file to the requirements.txt file
+used to link the app.py file to the requirements.txt file

-The graphs used for the websitestats.html page exist at path /static/img/graphs

 ## page by page walkthrough of website features
 base.html- This is an unviewable webpage that's used to create continuity in design for all the website pages.